alessandragni/DropoutMultilevelFunct/README.md

 The code is organised as follows:

-- Simulation folder: contains code related to
+- *Simulation* folder: contains code related to the simulation study in Section 3;
+    - test
-- Case study folder: contains code related to
+- *Case study* folder: contains code related to the case study in Section 4;